HenronenGIT/lem-in/README.md

 ### Compiling

-> At the root of repository there is a `Makefile`, simply running `make` will compile the whole program - name of the program will be `lem-in`.
+> At the root of the repository there is a `Makefile`, simply running `make` will compile the whole program - the name of the program will be `lem-in`.

 ### Running `lem-in`